Exploring Leptogenesis in the Era of First Order Electroweak Phase Transition

-Understanding the baryon asymmetry of the Universe (BAU)~\cite{Planck:2018vyg} remains as one of the major area of activities in the present-day particle physics and cosmology.
-Among many mechanisms proposed till date, generating a lepton asymmetry from the out-of-equilibrium decay of heavy Standard Model (SM) singlet right-handed neutrinos (RHNs) $N_i$ into SM lepton $(l_L)$ and Higgs ($H$) doublets in the early Universe, called leptogenesis~\cite{Luty:1992un,Fukugita:1986hr,Plumacher:1996kc,Covi:1996wh}, and transferring it to the baryon sector via sphaleron process~\cite{Kuzmin:1985mm,Arnold:1987mh,Arnold:1987zg,Bochkarev:1987wf,Khlebnikov:1988sr} manifest itself as the most natural explanation for BAU.
+Understanding the baryon asymmetry of the Universe (BAU)~\cite{Planck:2018vyg} remains a core problem in particle physics and cosmology.
+Among various proposals, generating a lepton asymmetry from the out-of-equilibrium decay of heavy Standard Model (SM) singlet right-handed neutrinos (RHNs) $N_i$ into SM lepton ($l_L$) and Higgs ($H$) doublets in the early Universe, called leptogenesis~\cite{Luty:1992un,Fukugita:1986hr,Plumacher:1996kc,Covi:1996wh}, and transferring it to the baryon sector via sphaleron process ~\cite{Kuzmin:1985mm,Arnold:1987mh,Arnold:1987zg,Bochkarev:1987wf,Khlebnikov:1988sr} manifest itself as the most natural explanation for BAU.
 This is particularly because of its close connection to the neutrino mass generation mechanism via Type-I seesaw~\cite{Minkowski:1977sc,Gell-Mann:1979vob,Mohapatra:1979ia,Yanagida:1979as,Schechter:1980gr,Schechter:1981cv}.
-The success of the seesaw lies in its most minimalistic extension of the SM that not only takes care of expounding the tiny neutrino mass and BAU but also provides candidate for another unsolved conundrum~\cite{Datta:2021elq}, the dark matter \cite{1967ApJ...148..175J,SDSS:2003eyi}.
+This minimal SM extension not only takes care of expounding the tiny neutrino mass and BAU but also provides candidate for another unsolved conundrum~\cite{Datta:2021elq}, the dark matter \cite{1967ApJ...148..175J,SDSS:2003eyi}.

-From the thermal leptogenesis point of view, the mass of the decaying RHN contributing effectively toward leptogenesis is bounded by $M_N \gtrsim 10^9$ GeV, known as the Davidson-Ibarra bound \cite{Davidson:2002qv} for hierarchical RHNs.
-Alongside, with quasi-degenerate RHNs, the lepton asymmetry production can however be resonantly enhanced~\cite{Flanz:1994yx,Flanz:1996fb,Pilaftsis:1997jf,Pilaftsis:2003gt} which helps achieve leptogenesis with lighter RHN masses around electroweak (EW) scale $\mathcal{O}(160 ~{\rm{GeV}})$~\cite{DOnofrio:2014rug,DOnofrio:2015gop} and above, a scenario favourable for the search of such particles at existing and future accelerator experiments.
-The apparent possibility to enhance such detection prospect to next level by lowering the RHN mass scale further down is limited by the fact that sphaleron quickly goes out of thermal equilibrium below a temperature $T_{\rm sp}^{\rm SM} = 131.7$ GeV in SM ~\cite{DOnofrio:2014rug}, thereby prohibiting the conversion of lepton asymmetry to BAU.
+In thermal leptogenesis, the mass of the decaying RHN is typically constrained by the Davidson-Ibarra bound~\cite{Davidson:2002qv} $M_N \gtrsim 10^9$ GeV for hierarchical RHNs.
+Alongside, with quasi-degenerate RHNs, resonant enhancement~\cite{Flanz:1994yx,Flanz:1996fb,Pilaftsis:1997jf,Pilaftsis:2003gt} of lepton asymmetry production helps to achieve leptogenesis with lighter RHN masses around electroweak (EW) scale $\mathcal{O}(160 ~{\rm{GeV}})$~\cite{DOnofrio:2014rug,DOnofrio:2015gop} and above, making such scenarios testable at current and future colliders.
+The apparent possibility to enhance such detection prospect to next level by lowering the RHN mass scale further down is limited by the fact that the sphalerons decouple below $T_{\rm sp}^{\rm SM} = 131.7$ GeV in SM~\cite{DOnofrio:2014rug}, preventing lepton-to-baryon asymmetry conversion.